emilkovacev/emilkovacev.github.io/_posts/2022-01-05-The-Discrete-Charm-of-the-Machine.md

 title: The Discrete Charm of the Machine by Ken Steiglitz
 image: "the-discrete-charm-of-the-machine.jpg"
 bordercolor: "#92d07c"
+permalink: /the-discrete-charm-of-the-machine/

 ---

+### Introduction

 In the early 19<sup>th</sup> century, foundational discoveries in the field of mathematics, physics, chemistry, and, oddly enough, embroidery paved the way to developing the lightning-quick computers we rely on today.
-Steiglitz explores the course of impact of these discoveries to inform the reader on how he believes technology will advance in the future.
+Steiglitz explores the course of impact of these discoveries to inform the reader on how he believes technology will advance in the future.<br><br>

+### More History Than Science

 Steiglitz’s most exciting literary choice, as prefaced by his quip in the introduction, was to leave (most) equations out.
 The book is